pacedotdev/oto/README.md

 - Generate server and client code
 - Production ready templates (or copy and modify)

+## Who's using Oto?

+* [Pace.dev](https://pace.dev/docs/) - Oto came out of the Pace project
+* [Firesearch.dev](https://firesearch.dev/docs/api) - Firesearch uses Oto to offer full-text services to the web, mobile, and the backend

 ## Templates

 These templates are already being used in production.